 Mental Health Behavioral Aide II Certificate

 This certificate prepares learners to enter the mental health workplace as a Mental Health Behavioral Aide II (MHBAII).
-It provides foundational knowledge for entry-level workers (beyond the Mental Health Behavioral Aide I level) under the supervision of psychiatrists, psychologists, nurses and other mental health professionals to provide direct patient care for children with mental illnesses and perform related functions.
+It provides foundational knowledge for entry-level workers (beyond the level of Mental Health Behavioral Aide I) under the supervision of psychiatrists, psychologists, nurses and other mental health professionals to provide direct patient care for children with mental illnesses and perform related functions.

 Last modified: April 5th, 2016 at 10:43am